 There was a time when old motherboards did feature an onboard graphics processing chip.
-ASRock 985-GS3 FX, for instance with an AM3+ socket is an example of a motherboard that does feature an integrated AMD Radeon HD 4200 graphics.
+ASRock 985-GS3 FX, with an AM3+ socket, is an example of a motherboard featuring integrated AMD Radeon HD 4200 graphics.

-However, newer motherboards, particularly those that support AMD Ryzen CPUs and newer gen Intel Core series processor lack an onboard graphics processing chip.
+However, newer motherboards, particularly those that support AMD Ryzen CPUs and newer-gen Intel Core series processors, lack an onboard graphics processing chip.

 Confusion with the Term “Onboard Graphics”

-Often when you read the specification sheet for a certain motherboard, it can have a specific section for “onboard graphics”.
+When you read the specification sheet for a particular motherboard, it can have a specific section for “onboard graphics.”

-This is one of the root cause of the confusion as it can lead a normal person to believe that the motherboard actually has a graphics processing chip.
+This is one of the root causes of the confusion, as it can lead an average person to believe that the motherboard has a graphics processing chip.

-However, if you read further into details of the specsheet, it would certainly mention that the onboard graphics is supported only by the CPU.
+However, if you read further into the details of the spec sheet, it would certainly mention that the onboard graphics is supported only by the CPU.

 Which CPUs Offer an Integrated Graphics Card?

-Both Intel and AMD have CPU models that do and do not feature an integrated graphics cards.
+Intel and AMD have CPU models that do feature integrated graphics cards.

-Again, to emphasis the critical point here, if your CPU does not have an integrated graphics, then the video output ports on your motherboard will NOT work.
+Again, to emphasize the critical point, if your CPU does not have integrated graphics, then the video output ports on your motherboard will NOT work.

 Intel CPUs with Integrated Graphics Cards

-With Intel, things are a bit simple as MOST of their CPUs do feature an iGPU.
+With Intel, things are a bit simple as MOST of their CPUs feature an iGPU.

 Only the CPUs with an ‘F’ suffix LACK an integrated graphics card.
-Examples include, Intel Core i7-11700KF, Intel Core i5-10400F etc. Hence, make sure you are on the lookout for these processors if you value the onboard graphics processing.
+Examples include Intel Core i7-11700KF, Intel Core i5-10400F, etc. Hence, ensure you are looking for these processors if you value the onboard graphics processing.

-The ‘F’ series Intel processor have more or less the same performance as their non ‘F’ series counterparts; they just lack an iGPU.
+The ‘F’ series Intel processors have more or less the same performance as their non ‘F’ series counterparts; they lack an iGPU.

-Newer Intel CPUs feature the Intel UHD 610, 620, 630, and 750 (in the more recent ones) iGPUs.
-The Iris Pro 580, however, remains to be the most powerful Intel iGPU despite being fairly old.
+Newer Intel CPUs feature the Intel UHD 610, 620, 630, and 750 (in recent ones) iGPUs.
+The Iris Pro 580, however, remains the most potent Intel iGPU despite being fairly old.
 It is often found in premium notebooks.

 AMD CPUs with Integrated Graphics Cards